 gender roles in hopi tribe

-While standing on the red soil of the Hopi lands, it is impossible not to be captivated by the intricate web of responsibilities and roles that defined the lives of both men and women in this ancient tribe.
+While standing on the red soil of the Hopi lands, it’s hard not to be fascinated by the complex network of duties and roles that shaped the lives of both men and women in this historic tribe.

 From the rhythmic pounding of corn by the women to the strong, purposeful strides of the men as they prepared for the sacred ceremonies, the Hopi society was a mosaic of tradition and duty.